How to Improve Crawling & Indexing for Large Sites

-My name is John Morabito and I am the Director of SEO at Stella Rising.
+My name is John Morabito and I am the Director of (opens in a new tab).
 We are a full-service marketing and media agency, offering everything from research to execution for brands across beauty, CPG, retail, healthcare, and B2B.

 I’m always looking to share and learn.
 If your brand is struggling with SEO, please reach out; we offer a free search opportunity analysis.